thevpc/nuts/website/.dir-template/src/docs/advanced/filesystem.md

 \_\ \/\__,_/\__/____/    version v${apiVersion}
 ```

 **```nuts```** manages multiple workspaces.
 It has a default one located at ~/.config/nuts (~ is the user home directory).
 Each workspace handles a database and files related to the installed applications.
-The workspace has a specific layout to store different types of files relatives to your applications. **Nuts** is largely inspired by [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) and hence defines several  store locations for each file type.
+The workspace has a specific layout to store different types of files relatives to your applications. **nuts** is largely inspired by [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) and hence defines several  store locations for each file type.
 Such organization of folders is called Layout and is dependent on the current operating system, the layout strategy and any custom configuration.

 ## Store Locations
 Supported Store Locations are :